FREE - Covid-19 Rapid Test Kits - while they last!

 They will be kept in the 'Local History' section of your Library.

-New Project 2023 - Stories about Locals
+Stories about Locals

 We would like to start up a new collection of stories for the Local History Section.
 If anyone is interested in writing an article about a local person, we'd love to hear from you.
 Your essay/article can be long or short - with or without photographs.
 This will be a long-term, on-going project.
 They will be kept in a special binder in alphabetical order.
 You could write about your friend or neighbour or even yourself and your own family.
 It doesn't have to be highly detailed.
 You might have stories about the way things were in this area in the past.
 Let us know if you're interested in this.
 Thanks.